Compare Convicted Driver Insurance

 Convicted driver insurance is car or van insurance for people that have been convicted of a driving offence.
 The most common offences are :

 Just like standard car insurance, convicted car driver insurance is available in three forms, Third party, third party with fire and theft and fully comprehensive.
-We work in partnership with QuoteSearcher who provide a simple form which once completed is submitted to a specialist panel of brokers.
-To get multiple quotes, select GET A QUOTE button above and provide basic information to a panel of UK brokers.
-The panel will be in contact via the telephone to provide you insurance quotes.
-This select panel of UK brokers are able to offer comparative quotes for drivers with convictions.
+We work in partnership with QuoteZone who provide a simple form which once completed is submitted to a specialist panel of brokers.
+To get multiple quotes, select

 Both are serious offences that can result in criminal conviction unlimited fines and possible jail time.
 Drink-driving will result in a DR10 driving conviction with 11 points added to your driving licence and a possible 12-month disqualification from driving.
 When you subsequently go in search of motoring insurance, you will be faced with higher premiums as a result.
 DR20 is for drug driving.

 Penalty points are endorsements on your driving licence and are awarded for various kinds of driving offences.
 Driving under the influence of drugs or alcohol are 2 of the more serious convictions, but other less serious offences such as driving with faulty lights can also result in penalty points.
 In addition, some points will last longer than others.
-The duration is determined by the severity of the offence.
-More information on how penalty points are issued can be found in our guide to penalty points.
+The duration that points will stay on your licence is determined by the severity of the offence.

 Can I get car insurance with my driving convictions?